Have you secured your right to unemployment benefits?

 IDA is associated with the unemployment insurance fund Akademikernes A-kasse.
-Become a free student member of Akademikernes A-kasse and earn the right to over DKK 13,000 in unemployment benefits if you become unemployed for a period after you graduate.
+Student membership is free and you earn the right to unemployment benefits from day one after graduation.

 What is the difference between IDA and Akademikernes A-kasse?